prog4biol/pfb2019/pfb.md

 | 10             | C         |
 | 11             | C         |

 Let's return the 4th, 5th, and 6th nucleotides.
-To do this, we need to start counting at 0 and remember that python counts the gaps between each character.
+To do this, we need to start counting at 0 and remember that python counts the gaps between each character, starting with zero.

 ```
 index      0   1   2   3   4   5   6   7   8 ...